 living in a city/country with psychotherapy services not available easily,

 Some circumstances would call for a regular in-the-office or rather in-patient treatment.
 Those would be:

 severe psychiatric condition (for example – psychotic episodes, severe clinic depression),

-More and more research shows that the most important aspect of the therapy and its effectiveness is the patient/client’s motivation and the relationship (rapport) – between the client and the therapist.
+More and more research shows that the essential aspect of the therapy and its effectiveness are the patient/client’s motivation and the relationship (rapport) – between the client and the therapist.

 Taking that into account – it feels less important whether you see each other in person or on the screen.
 The connection – no pun intended – is the most impactful factor.

-Having said that – I do find it refreshing to see my online clients – OFFLINE – from time to time.
-In an ideal world, I would probably prefer to see them in person more often.
+I do find it refreshing to see my online clients – OFFLINE.
+In an ideal world, I would prefer to see them in person more often.
 It’s still a matter of personal preference more than it is a matter of effectiveness.